mattunlv/ProcessJ/README.md

 If placing the files into a system directory (root-owned), read/write/execute permissions for all subfolders & files must be granted:

-**Debian-based systems:**
+**Arch, CentOS, Debian, Fedora, RHEL, & Ubuntu:**

 ```bash
 $ sudo chown -R $(logname):$(logname) /path/to/installation/folder
 $ sudo chmod -R 755 /path/to/installation/folder
 ```

-Alternatively, if sudo is not configured on your system (Debian-Based systems):
+Alternatively, if sudo is not configured on your system (Arch, CentOS, Debian, Fedora, RHEL, & Ubuntu):

 ```bash
 $ su